-- Use the “Big Makhtesh” Map and GPS file from the download pack for the short hike and orientation in the area.
+- Use the “Big Makhtesh” Map and GPS Link from the eBook for the short hike and orientation in the area.

 Just a few meters Northwest to the car park is a small hill with “colored sand”.
 A popular activity in Israel is to make with it a small “sand bottle”, so we recommend to come prepared with an empty glass bottle and make by yourself a great Israeli souvenir for free!!

 After a short visit to the colored sandhill, you can go on a short but exciting 3-4 Km short hike.